 When using an ATM machine, do not use it to extract small amounts of money, as there is a $10 minimum commission for these types of bank operations, and you’ll get the dólar oficial value anyway.
 It’s also very advieable to ask for a friend or trusted contact in Argentina to exchange dollars to pesos for you, as it’s likely they’ll need the dollars in cash and will appreciate getting it for savings.

 Though there are a lot of ATMs around the city, at times they can run out of money, especially around long weekends and holidays.
 ATMs also have a limit as to how much you can withdraw, and that will depend on your debit/credit card, your bank and the country you are from.
 It can go from as low as ARS 1000 to as much as ARS 4000.
 Definitely talk to your bank and make sure your withdrawal limit in Argentina suits your needs.

 Using Credit Cards in Argentina

-Photo ID is often required with a credit card.
+Photo ID is often required along with the credit card itself.
 The official valid ID for foreigners is the passport.
-Personally, I don’t like to go out with my most important document, so I normally take my Drivers license and also a copy of my passport.
-This has worked perfectly for me and I managed to use my credit card everywhere without issues.
-Have under consideration that most of Argentina’s gateways or credit card machines are still using magnetic swipes and wireless card machines are still not very common.
-Don’t be alarmed if you use your visa, master card, Amex or whatever credit or debit card you have to be taken to the restaurant office or counter.
-They do this because they normally have that machine next to the cashier.
-They will swipe your card and return to your table for you to sign the bill.
+Keep in mind that most of Argentina’s gateways or credit card machines are still using magnetic swipes and wireless card machines are still not very common.
+Don’t be alarmed if you use your Visa, Master Card, Amex, or whatever credit or debit card you have to be taken over to the restaurant’s office or counter.
+This is so because, normally, the register with the machine is right next to the counter.

 Keep in mind that during public holidays in Argentina ATM’s might run out of money